Weather reconnaissance: Aircraft

 Helicopters are not built to withstand the severe turbulence encountered in hurricane rainbands and eye walls.
 One reason is that a helicopter receives all of its lift from its rotating blades, and they are most likely to break off in hurricane conditions.

 The Lockheed C-130 Hercules is used as a weather reconnaissance aircraft, with 5 different versions being used.
 The current version is the Lockheed C-130J.

 The Lockheed WC-130J aircraft is a venerable aircraft for weather reconnaissance.
 It flies directly into the hurricane, typically penetrating the hurricane's eye several times per mission at altitudes between 500 ft and 10000 ft.
 The 53rd WRS Hurricane Hunters operate ten WC-130J aircraft for weather reconnaissance.

 The WP-3D Orion aircraft flown by the NOAA Hurricane Hunters are heavily instrumented flying laboratories specifically modified to take atmospheric and radar measurements within tropical cyclones and winter storms.

 The NOAA Gulfstream IV high altitude jet conducts hurricane surveillance flying upwards of 4000 mi each flight to document upper and lower level winds that affect the movement of tropical cyclones.
-The hurricane models (computer models predicting hurricane tracks and intensity) mainly utilize NOAA G-IV dropwindsonde data that is collected both day and night in storms affecting the United States.
+The hurricane models (computer models predicting hurricane tracks and intensity) mainly utilize NOAA G-IV dropwindsonde data that are collected both day and night in storms affecting the United States.

 Other aircraft have been used to investigate hurricanes, including an instrumented Lockheed U-2 that was flown in Hurricane Ginny during the 1963 Atlantic hurricane season.

 Past aircraft used were the A-20 Havoc, 1944; B-24, 1944–1945; B-17, 1945–1947; B-25, 1946–1947; B-29, 1946–1947.
-WB-29, 1951–1956; WB-50, 1956–1963; WB-47, 1963–1969; WC-121N 1954-1973; WC-130A,B,E,H, 1965-2005.
+WB-29, 1951–1956; WB-50, 1956–1963; WB-47, 1963–1969; WC-121N 1954-1973; WC-130A, B, E, H, 1965-2005.